Lakers Rumors: Coach Luke Walton Not Ruling Out Using ‘Death Lineup’ Against Milwaukee Bucks

-After suffering back-to-back losses, the Los Angeles Lakers have finally returned to the winning column with a 125-119 victory over the New Orleans Pelicans on Wednesday night at Staples Center.
-Winning the remaining games of the 2018-19 NBA season is very important for the Lakers as they currently out of the playoff race in the Western Conference.
+After suffering back-to-back losses, the Los Angeles Lakers have finally returned to the win column with a 125-119 victory over the New Orleans Pelicans on Wednesday night at Staples Center.
+Winning the remaining games of the 2018-19 NBA season is very important for the Lakers as they currently sit out of the playoff race in the Western Conference.

 In their recent game against the Pelicans, the Lakers used a different starting lineup featuring LeBron James at center, together with Kyle Kuzma, Brandon Ingram, Reggie Bullock, and Rajon Rondo.
-Lakers Head Coach Luke Walton is aware of the advantages and disadvantages of executing their own version of the Golden State Warriors’ “Death Lineup” but he’s not ruling out the possibility using it again when they face the Milwaukee Bucks on Friday night, according to SB Nation’s Silver Screen And Roll.
+Lakers head coach Luke Walton is aware of the advantages and disadvantages of executing their own version of the Golden State Warriors’ “Death Lineup,” but he’s not ruling out the possibility using it again when they face the Milwaukee Bucks on Friday night, according to SB Nation’s Silver Screen And Roll.

-With the “Death Lineup,” the Lakers established a promising performance on the offensive end of the floor.
-Three of the Lakers’ starters – LeBron James, Kyle Kuzma, and Brandon Ingram – finished the game with at least 20 points on above 50.0 percent shooting from the field.
+With the “Death Lineup,” the Lakers executed a promising performance on the offensive end of the floor.
+Three of the Lakers’ starters — LeBron James, Kyle Kuzma, and Brandon Ingram — finished the game with at least 20 points on above 50.0 percent shooting from the field.
 Rajon Rondo also looked comfortable with the Lakers’ “Death Lineup” as he posted 16 assists against his former team.

 David Beckham and Floyd Mayweather watch on from courtside as LeBron James leads LA Lakers past New Orleans Pelicans with 33-point haul https://t.co/eSQRNHQ7Pj